Frequently Asked Questions

 b) Qualitative/Judgmental Analysis – The value of those experiences in relation to the objectives of the intended degree program for which the applicant has applied.
 Enrolled students of any race, color, sex, sexual orientation, national or ethnic origin, religion, or spiritual connection are admitted to all rights, privileges, programs and activities available at the university.

 4. What are the Steps to Earning a Degree?

-Five Steps to Earning a Degree
+Five Steps to Earning a Degree:

 Step 1: Initial Inquiry

-The applicant discusses degree objectives with an admissions representative and submits an application for admission which includes a personal portfolio — an organized summary of education and life experiences related to the degree being pursued (see sample portfolio).
+The applicant discusses degree objectives with an admissions representative (if necessary) and submits an application for admission which includes a personal portfolio — an organized summary of education and life experiences related to the degree being pursued (see sample portfolio).
 In addition, applicants submit a nonrefundable $100 Education Advisement Fee which is credited toward tuition for students accepted for admission.

 Step 2: Provisional Admission

 The Admissions Committee reviews the applicant's application and personal portfolio.
 If the committee requires additional information, the applicant is contacted.
 For students deemed qualified for admission into the university, a preliminary Academic Study Plan is prepared for the applicant.
 The Academic Study Plan details credits allowed for previous learning experience as well as the required course of study.
 The Academic Study Plan is forwarded to the applicant along with a Tuition Agreement.